 - You're only borrowing it – you can't pay to use it

 - You're over 25 (as it's often not available to young or novice drivers)

-In addition, you'll only be covered for compulsory insurance (third party) with most policies, so any damage to the vehicle will have to come from your own pocket.
+In addition, you'll only have third party cover on other people's cars, so any damage to the vehicle will have to come from your own pocket.

 "The best thing to do to protect everybody if you're a group of friends on a road trip is to add them as named drivers on the policy on the vehicle," Martin advises.
 "An alternative is to take out a short period policy which would cover your use of somebody else's vehicle.
 Aviva offers temporary car insurance, which can provide comprehensive cover."